Humans need a certain amount of body fat to maintain basic functions.

 your stress.
 Having high levels of stress increases cortisol levels, which

 promotes food cravings.
 Mental and physical stress can also prevent proper recovery

 sleep, hydration, and alcohol all affect weight loss.
 Eating slowly,

 controlling portion sizes, and sleeping well can all help you lose weight.

 Fat loss can be beneficial, but athletes must do it in a way that doesn’t negatively affect their sports performance or health.

-Those who want to reduce their body fat levels should aim to do so during the off-season, by following a well-planned diet and the lifestyle changes described above.
+Those who want to reduce their body fat levels should aim to do so during the off-season.

 Keep in mind that lower body fat is not always better.
 Athletes should discuss any weight loss goals or strategies with their coach or sports dietitian.